currinjs/CurrinJS/aio/content/guide/webpack.md

 ## Configuring Webpack

-After that brief orientation, you are ready to build your own Webpack configuration for Angular apps.
+After that brief orientation, you are ready to build your own Webpack configuration for Currin apps.

 Begin by setting up the development environment.